Sayer Clinics > News

 “Your coccyx is designed to move (backwards) out of the way as your baby’s head descends.
 Sitting on your coccyx during birth restricts the pelvic outlet and can also lead to dislocation of the coccyx, which can be extremely painful for months after the birth.”

-My study of sacroiliac movement in squatting childbirth leads me to the following logical mechanism: the mothers body weight acts down through the hip joints which in tandem with the loosening of the sacroiliac and pubic symphysis ligaments, act to flare the lower pelvic outlet.
+My study of sacroiliac movement in squatting childbirth leads me to the following logical mechanism: the squatting mother’s body weight acts down through the abducted hip joints which in tandem with the loosening of the sacroiliac and pubic symphysis ligaments, act to flare the lower pelvic outlet.
 As delivery nears, the mother squats lower with her legs wider apart.
-In this position the large thigh adductor muscles strongly stretch apart the symphysis pubis.
-Simultaneously the inferior sacrum glides posteriorally relative to the ilia under the pressure of the engaged foetal head bearing constantly down with gravity and maternal contractions, thus further increasing the outlet, dilating the cervix and effectively delivering the babies head.
-The whole process of cervix dilatation and hormonal release is complex and finely tuned with body movement, gravity and soft-tissue stretching.
+In this position the large thigh adductor muscles gradually and strongly stretch apart the symphysis pubis.
+Simultaneously the inferior sacrum glides posteriorally nutating relative to the ilia under the pressure of the engaged foetal head bearing constantly down with gravity and maternal contractions, thus further increasing the outlet, dilating the cervix and effectively delivering the babies head.
+The whole process of cervix dilatation and hormonal release is extremely complex and finely tuned with body movement, gravity and soft-tissue stretching.

 But this is all considered "normal" in the 'West' and progressively in third-world countries who slavishly follow the 'civilised' modern medical practice of supine childbirth.